Sandra/Sandra.Snow/README.md

 To run the project when you clone the repository.
 Open up the Project Properties and go to the Debug tab.
 For the Startup Options there should be a argument called `config=` this should be the full path to the SnowSite folder.
 If not then add it.

 The site should compile when you hit F5 now.

+## sandra.Snow.Barbato

+This is a web application that can be hosted on a server that will do the static generation rather than locally.
+It works by accepting a Github web hook, pulling your Git changes, genererating the content, moving the output to a location of choice and then pushing the Git repo changes back to Github.